AbhaySDubey/email_campaign_optimization/README.md

 ## Introduction

-This project aims to prepare a model that can help optimise email marketing campaign for an e-commerce company provided the details regarding the number of past purchase and the country the user resides in.
+This project aims to prepare a model that can help optimise email marketing campaign for an e-commerce company provided the details regarding the number of past purchases and the country the user resides in.

 ---

 ## Problem Statement

-(As stated in the provide case study's problem description)
+(As stated in the provided case study's problem description)

 ### Goal
 Optimizing marketing campaigns is one of the most common data science tasks.
 Among the many marketing tools available, emails stand out as particularly efficient.

 Emails are great because they are free, scalable, and can be easily personalized.
 Email optimization involves personalizing the content and/or the subject line, selecting the recipients, and determining the timing of the sends, among other factors.
 Machine Learning excels at this.

 ### Case Description